ValidMind for model development 3 — Integrate custom tests

 ❌ High Pearson Correlation

-The High Pearson Correlation test identifies pairs of features in the dataset that exhibit strong linear relationships, with the aim of detecting potential feature redundancy or multicollinearity.
-The results table lists the top ten feature pairs ranked by the absolute value of their Pearson correlation coefficients, along with a Pass or Fail status based on a threshold of 0.3.
+The High Pearson Correlation test evaluates the linear relationships between feature pairs to identify potential redundancy or multicollinearity.
+The results table lists the top ten strongest absolute correlations, displaying the feature pairs, their Pearson correlation coefficients, and a Pass/Fail status based on a threshold of 0.3.
 Only one feature pair exceeds the threshold, while the remaining pairs show lower correlation values and pass the test criteria.

 Key insights:

-• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a Pearson correlation coefficient of 0.3524, surpassing the 0.3 threshold and receiving a Fail status.
+• One feature pair exceeds correlation threshold: The (Age, Exited) pair has a correlation coefficient of 0.3445, surpassing the 0.3 threshold and receiving a Fail status.

-• Predominantly weak linear relationships: Most feature pairs display weak linear associations, with coefficients clustered well below the threshold.
+• Predominantly weak linear relationships: Most feature pairs exhibit weak linear associations, with coefficients clustered well below the threshold.

-The test results indicate that the dataset contains minimal evidence of strong linear relationships among most feature pairs, with only the (Age, Exited) pair exhibiting moderate correlation above the specified threshold.
-The overall correlation structure suggests low risk of widespread multicollinearity or feature redundancy, with the exception of the identified pair.
+The results indicate that the dataset contains minimal evidence of strong linear relationships among most feature pairs, with only the (Age, Exited) pair displaying moderate correlation above the specified threshold.
+The overall correlation structure suggests low risk of widespread feature redundancy or multicollinearity based on the tested pairs.

 Parameters: